circleci/circleci-docs/jekyll/_cci2/monitoring.md

 order: 30
 ---

-This document is for System Administrators who are setting enviornment variables for installed Builders, gathering metrics for monitoring their CircleCI installation, and viewing logs:
+This document is for System Administrators who are setting environment variables for installed Builders, gathering metrics for monitoring their CircleCI installation, and viewing logs:

 * TOC
 {:toc}